David E. Potter: Career at Psion

 Potter founded Psion in 1980.
 In its early years, Psion became a leader in software for home microcomputers.
 In 1984, Psion invented 'The Organizer', the world's first volume hand-held computer for personal use and information.

 In 1988, Potter led Psion's flotation on the London Stock Exchange, which saw Psion's scale and value multiply many times.
-The company expanded further into data communications and mobile corporate solutions.
+The company expanded further into data communications and mobile corporate services.
 In 1998, using Psion's experience in small mobile operating systems, Potter led the creation of Symbian Limited in partnership with Nokia, Ericsson, Motorola and Matsushita to create the operating system standard for mobile wireless devices – now known as Symbian.

 In 1999, Potter stood down as chief executive of the company and assumed the role of chairman.
 He retired as chairman in September 2009.

 Other activities

 Potter has been a member of the London Regional Council of the CBI, a board member of the London First Centre and co-chairman of the London Manufacturing Group.
 From 1999 to 2003 he was a member of The Council for Science and Technology reporting to the Cabinet.

 Potter served on the 1997 National Committee of Inquiry into Higher Education (The Dearing Committee), and continued his involvement in higher education policy as a board member of the Higher Education Funding Council for England.
-He has also had extensive involvement with educational establishments as a Visiting Fellow of Nuffield College, Oxford, Honorary Fellow of Imperial College, London, and Honorary Fellow and Governor of The London Business School.
+He has also had extensive involvement with educational establishments as a Visiting Fellow of Nuffield College, Oxford, Honorary Fellow of Imperial College, London, and Honorary Fellow and Governor of the London Business School.

 In 1993, Potter received the Mountbatten Medal from the Institution of Electrical Engineers and has received Honorary Doctorate Degrees from a number of universities including Warwick, Sheffield, Edinburgh and York.

-He has written and lectured widely on technology and the new economy, including the Stockton Lecture at London Business School in 1998, one of the Millennium Lectures at 10 Downing Street in 1999, and the Tacitus Lecture, 2000 at the Guildhall.
+Potter has written and lectured widely on technology and the new economy, including the Stockton Lecture at London Business School in 1998, one of the Millennium Lectures at 10 Downing Street in 1999, and the Tacitus Lecture, 2000 at the Guildhall.

-He is also a former donor to the Labour Party.
+In 2001, Potter was one of the Labour Party's top 50 donors, giving £90,000 to its head office.

-In September 2017, he was appointed Honorary Chairman of Planet Computers, a crowd-funded start-up producing the Gemini (PDA), a spiritual successor to the Psion Series 5.
+In September 2017, Potter was appointed Honorary Chairman of Planet Computers, a crowd-funded start-up producing the Gemini (PDA), a spiritual successor to the Psion Series 5.